National paragliding guide

 A simple order

-3. Move to Budva, Bečići, Kotor, scenic, stay-and-fly, or editorial guides only after the Montenegro-wide decision is clear.
+3. Move to Budva, Becici, Kotor, Petrovac / Bar, Durmitor, stay-and-fly, or editorial context only when that narrower question is real.

 Why this is a useful start